camoverride/emotion-detector/README.md

 `templates/index.html` imports the `socket.io.js` library for the client.
 It also imports three js files from `static/assets` which handle drawing the bounding-box on the image, streaming the video back to the client, and sending video data (frames sampled every few seconds) to the server for analysis.

 `app.py` serves the front end HTML and also handles all the requests that get sent to the modeling servers.

+## Run it online

+If you want to run this online, you should have the front-end and model (both docker images) deployed on different servers.
+The requirements for the model server are in `serving/serving-requirements.txt`.